munificent/craftinginterpreters/book/the-lox-language.md

 ## Design Note: Statements and Expressions

 Lox has both expressions and statements.
 Some languages omit the latter.
-Instead, they treat declarations and control flow constructs as expressions.
+Instead, they treat declarations and control flow constructs as expressions too.
 These "everything is an expression" languages tend to have functional pedigrees and include most Lisps, SML, Haskell, Ruby, and CoffeeScript.